New European Commentary

 When “the time to favour Zion” came, at the end of the 70 years, God’s servants Israel were to “take pleasure in her stones, and favour [even] the dust thereof”; and then, “when the Lord shall build up Zion, he shall appear in his glory” (Ps.
 102:13-16).
 But the few Jews who returned chose not to live in Jerusalem, preferring to carve out for themselves farmsteads in the countryside (Neh.
 11:1), and the strength of those that shifted the rubble in Jerusalem decayed… they saw her dust and scattered stones as a nuisance, and didn’t take pleasure in them (Neh.
 4:10).
 And so the Lord could not then appear in glory.
 See on Neh.
 7:4.

-Those who truly waited upon Yahweh would renew their strength; they would “mount up as eagles” (Isaiah 40:31), the s.w. used throughout Ezra and Nehemiah for the ‘going up’ to Jerusalem from Babylon to rebuild the temple (Ezra 1:3,5,11; 2:1,59; 7:6,7,28; 8:1; Nehemiah 7:5,6,61; 12:1).
+Those who truly waited upon Yahweh would renew their strength; they would “mount up as eagles” (Isaiah 40:31), the s.w. used throughout Ezra and Nehemiah for the ‘going up’ to Jerusalem from Babylon to rebuild the temple (Ezra 1:3,5,11; 2:1,59; 7:6,7,28; 8:1; Neh.
+7:5,6,61; 12:1).
 The idea of mounting up with wings as eagles also connects with Ezekiel's vision of the cherubim, mounting up from the captives by the rivers of Babylon, and returning to the land.
 But the reality was as in Neh.
 4:10: “And Judah said, The strength of the bearers of burdens is decayed, and there is much rubbish; so that we are not able to build the wall”.
 Examination of the context shows that they had just had plenty of strength; they lost physical stamina because of their spiritual weakness.

 Jer.
 31:9 had prophesied of the restoration: “They shall come with weeping, and with supplications will I lead them: I will cause them to walk by the rivers of waters in a straight way, wherein they shall not stumble”.
 Likewise Is.
 63:13 reminded the returnees that when they had been led through the wilderness to Canaan under Moses, they did not stumble [s.w.].
 But both Ezra and Nehemiah wanted to have a Babylonian military escort on the journey back; they weren’t sure that they would be given “a straight way” with Yahweh’s protection.
 Neh.
 4:10 records that “Judah said, The strength of the bearers of burdens is decayed [s.w. “stumble”, Jer.
 31:9], and there is much rubbish; so that we are not able to build the wall”.
 They were easily discouraged by the words of the surrounding world, by the apparent hopelessness of their task; and thus they stumbled.
+Something was clearly wrong here.
+Parts of the restoration prophecies were coming true but other parts weren't.
+And Nehemiah in his memoirs is perhaps perceiving that his work had not been in the spirit of the prophets, but for reasons of national pride, so as not to have Jerusalem a city without walls... and he had made the deal with the Persians that he would receive their support for this in return for establishing their power over Jerusalem.

 Nehemiah 4:11 Our adversaries said, They shall not know, neither see, until we come into their midst, and kill them, and cause the work to cease-